NJ auto injury & PIP/no-fault care

 Our team reviews how the crash happened, where symptoms started, what makes pain worse, prior imaging, neurological symptoms, range of motion, and functional limits.
-The goal is to identify whiplash, disc injury, nerve irritation, sprains, joint trauma, or other hidden injuries early.
+The goal is to identify whiplash, disc injury, nerve irritation, sprains, joint trauma, or other hidden injuries early without overstating the diagnosis before the exam is complete.

 Treatment matched to the injury

 Accident care requires clear clinical notes.
-PPSI documents findings, treatment plans, work or activity restrictions when medically appropriate, referrals, imaging needs, and response to care for insurance and attorney coordination.
+PPSI documents findings, treatment plans, work or activity restrictions when medically appropriate, referrals, imaging needs, and response to care for insurance coordination.
+If the crash happened during work, coverage may involve workers' compensation medical care.
+PPSI does not provide legal advice, but can provide records based on care delivered with proper authorization.

 When to schedule